OpenSourceBrain/PotjansDiesmann2014/NEST_SLI/README.md

 2. Adjust 'area' and 'preserve_K' in network_params.sli such that the network is small enough to fit on your system.

-3. Ensure that the output directory exists, as it is not created via the bash script anymore
+3. Set the 'output_path' in user_params.sli to an existing directory.

+5. Set 'n_threads_per_proc' in sim_params.sli to a suitable value for your computer.

 4. Type '(microcircuit) run' to start the simulation on a single process.

-A downscaled version ('area' = 0.1) of the network was tested on a single process with 'preserve_K' = false.
-However, note that this produces different network dynamics than the full-scale model.
+A downscaled version ('area' = 0.1) of the network was tested on a single MPI process with two threads with 'preserve_K' = true.